Does Your B2B Customer Lifecycle Have Marketing Blind Spots?

 B2B leaders in marketing and sales will have to transition from the narrower journey understanding to that of attaining insights on the entire B2B lifecycle.
 Especially those organizations who have seen their market business models uprooted by digital transformation.
 Forcing adoption of subscription-based models or contending with new types of customer relationships.
 With 2020 on the horizon and more disruption all but a guarantee, it is not too soon to act.

-Four Factors Why B2B Organizations Must Adopt A Lifecycle View On Insights
+Why B2B Organizations Must Adopt a Customer Lifecycle View

 There are four important factors leading to B2B marketing and sales leaders adopting a lifecycle mindset when it comes to attaining buyer insights.